Distracted Driving Accidents

 Be sure to collect every medical bill that you have as well as the receipts for any prescription or non-prescription drugs you've taken because of your injuries.
 You should also get a letter from your employer stating the number of hours that you missed from work.
 Be sure to bring all this paperwork with you when you come to your first consultation with us.

-Our law office is staffed with a team of legal professionals who hate injustice and love hard work.
+Our personal injury law office is staffed with a team of legal professionals who hate injustice and love hard work.
 We know how to negotiate with insurance adjusters, and we will fight to get you every penny you need to move on with your life.

 How Much Insurance Should Trucks Carry Under Federal Law?